ravikantcool2024/vetkeys/README.md

 # vetKeys

-> [!IMPORTANT]
-> These support libraries are under active development and are subject to change.
-Access to the repositories has been opened to allow for early feedback.
-Check back regularly for updates.
->
-> Please share your feedback on the [developer forum](https://forum.dfinity.org/t/threshold-key-derivation-privacy-on-the-ic/16560/179).

 This repository contains a set of tools designed to help canister developers as well as frontend developers integrate **vetKeys** into their Internet Computer (ICP) applications.

 **vetKeys** – Verifiable Encrypted Threshold Keys – on the Internet Computer addresses the fundamental challenge of storing secrets on-chain by allowing cryptographic key derivation without exposing private keys to anyone but the user.
 By leveraging **threshold cryptography**, vetKeys make it possible to generate, transport, and use encrypted keys securely, unlocking **privacy-preserving smart contracts** and **externally verifiable randomness**.